katilp/opendata-howto-docker-pre-exercise/_episodes/04-validation.md

 ## Know your Docker image

-The Docker container we just created provides CMS computing environment to be used with the 2011 and 2012 CMS open data.
+The Docker container we just created provides CMS computing environment to be used with the 2015 CMS open data.
 The Docker container uses Scientific Linux CERN.
 As it was mentioned before, it comes equipped with the [ROOT](http://root.cern.ch/) framework and the version of [CMS Software - CMSSW](http://cms-sw.github.io/) compatible with the CMS open data.

 Access to the data is through the [XRootD](https://xrootd.slac.stanford.edu/) protocol.